danieljakots/chownmeblog/content/getting-my-own-asn.md

 OpenBSD developers changed OpenBGPD config since last I used it.
 The thing I worry the most about is messing what I announce to my peers.
 They must have filters, but I don't want to be *that guy*.
-OpenBGPD's config file is set in a way that it's hard to do a mistake, thanks to sane defaults and a nice logic.
+OpenBGPD's config file is set in a way that it's hard to mess up, thanks to sane defaults and a nice logic.

 It ships with an excellent example config file making easy to start using it!
-For that reason, I'm not going to detail mine since it's not much more than the example.
+For that reason, I'm not going to detail mine.

-"Hardware" wise, they're virtual machines.
-OpenBGPD use little memory:
+"Hardware"-wise, they're virtual machines.
+OpenBGPD uses little memory:

 ~~~
 danj@ns4:~$ bgpctl show rib nei vultr-6 in | wc -l